Health & Wellbeing

 Statutory Sick Pay (SSP)

 Statutory Sick Pay (SSP) is the legal minimum amount all employers must offer.
 The rate typically updates annually.
-In the current year, this equates to £118.75 per week–up to 28 weeks.
+In the current year, this equates to £123.25 per week–up to 28 weeks (as of April 2026).
+In line with the Employment Rights Act 2025, SSP is payable from the very first qualifying day of sickness.

 Contractual sick pay